firatkara1/NewRepo1/README.md

 # asp.net-mvc-stock-tracking-app
 It is a stock tracking project with asp.net mvc.
-MS SQL Server as database.
+MS SQL Server was used as database.
 I made the application to be used in the pharmacy store.

 ![img]( https://i.ibb.co/j8rCrwp/sta1.png)